CLOSE

 Thank you for Subscribing to Construction Business Review Weekly Brief

-Kitchen & Bath Design Group has been recognized by Construction Business Review as "Cabinetry Design Company of the Year 2026" based on our proprietary methodology, reflecting its position in the industry.
+Kitchen & Bath Design Group has been recognized by Construction Business Review Magazine as the exclusive recipient of “Cabinetry Design Company of the Year 2026,” based on our proprietary methodology, reflecting its position in the industry, and is also named among “Top Kitchen and Bath Builders,” reflecting its broader leadership.
 This profile has been developed by the Construction Business Review research and editorial team based on insights from an interview with Samuel Oprea, Founder and CEO.

 Kitchen & Bath Design Group